peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.template.md

 To create a uniquely challenging test, we employed a multi-step, deterministic process to generate the textual stimuli:

 1.  **Source & Score**: A `Raw Subject Database` of over 10,000 famous individuals was derived from the Astro-Databank (ADB).
 To ensure the selection process is robust, filtering relies on an LLM-generated **eminence score** for each candidate, created by the `generate_eminence_scores.py` script.
+2.  **Determine Final Set**: A second script, `generate_ocean_scores.py`, processes subjects in order of eminence, generating OCEAN scores and stopping when personality diversity (measured by variance) shows a sustained drop.
+This data-driven cutoff determines the final number and list of subjects.
-2.  **Calculation**: This database was processed by a commercial astrology program (Solar Fire) to calculate the precise celestial positions for each person, which were exported into a `Names and Placements` data file.
+3.  **Calculation**: This final subject database was processed by a commercial astrology program (Solar Fire) to calculate the precise celestial positions for each person, which were exported into a `Names and Placements` data file.
-3.  **Synthesis**: A custom Python script (`generate_database.py`) then processed this data.
+4.  **Synthesis**: A custom Python script (`generate_database.py`) then processed this data.
 Using a `Neutralized Component Library` (a collection of pre-written, non-esoteric descriptive sentences), the script deterministically assembled a unique personality narrative for each individual.
     - The script's algorithm loads its core logic—point weights and balance thresholds—from external data files (`point_weights.csv`, `balance_thresholds.csv`).
 It uses these to calculate weighted scores for various astrological factors (elements, modes, quadrants, etc.) and classify them as 'strong' or 'weak' based on their prominence.
     - These classifications, along with simple placements, serve as keys to look up and combine the corresponding neutralized descriptions from the component library.